davidcoles/vc5/README.md

 supporting an HTTP service in excess of 100Gbit/s egress bandwidth due to the asymmetric nature of most internet traffic.
-For smaller services a modest virtual machine or two will likely handle a service generating a few Gbit/s of traffic.
+For smaller services a modest virtual machine or two will likely handle a service generating a number of Gbit/s of egress traffic.

 If one instance is not sufficient then more servers may be added to horizontally scale capacity (and provide redundancy) using your